-A few days ago a visitor of my blog asked me a question regarding the Standard Deviation while she was reading the blog post about the quality control and verify scope.
-She was having problem with calculating the standard deviation and asking for my help.
+A few days ago a visitor of my blog asked me a question regarding standard deviation while she was reading about the quality control and verify scope.
+She was having problems with calculating the standard deviation and asking for my help.

-It was a simple question and even I typed the reply.
-Although, I was fulfilling her quest but I knew that I was not giving her a fair reply.
+It was a simple question and I replied her.
+Even though I was fulfilling her quest, I knew that I was not giving her a fair reply.

 To calculate the standard deviation, you have to go through many steps, and more importantly, you must know why you’re doing this.
 Once you know the practical application of it, you will develop an interest, and you will always remember it.